webiny/webiny-js/packages/app-folders/README.md

 You don't need to store the result of it to any local state; that is managed by the context provider.

-### useFolderLinks hook
+### useLinks
-`useFolderLinks()` hook allows you to interact with folders links state and related APIs while building your custom component.
+`useLinks()` hook allows you to interact with folders links state and related APIs while building your custom component.

 ```jsx
 import { useLinks } from "@webiny/app-folders";